Without further delay, let's jump right in.

 The escape method returns a string that’s encoded so it can be transmitted to different computers on different networks.

 Note: This function has been deprecated and is not recommended for use.
 Instead, you can use the encodeURI() function.

 /*In this example, the escape() method is used to encode special characters in a string ("I'm John Smith!").
 The output is then printed out on the console. */

 Getting Started Using JavScript String Methods

-There is a lot to learn under the umbrella of strings and string methods, the best way to solidify all the information is to practice using them.
-There are an endless number of applications that use strings, and even more ways methods can help.
+There is a lot to learn under the umbrella of strings and string methods.
+The best way to solidify all the information is to practice using them.
+Endless applications use strings, and even more ways methods can help.

 Working with string methods, you can learn to understand the boundaries and behaviors and how to use methods together.
-By combining string methods, you can perform powerful tasks and do almost anything your software may require.
+Combining string methods allows you to perform powerful tasks and do almost anything your software may require.